Tight Calf Muscles: 4 Exercises to Treat and Prevent Calf Pain

 Using a barbell is similar to using a foam roller, though it allows you to have more pinpoint pressure on the tender spots.
 The key is to find those tender spots and focus on them.
 Contract and relax the muscle, roll the barbell back and forth to grind the tissue, apply more pressure if necessary by lifting the rest of your body off the ground.
 It’s going to hurt more, so again, start with caution and get used to the foam roller before trying this technique.

-Adding a resistance band to you typical calf stretch can make a regular stretch into an excellent one.
+Adding a resistance band to your typical calf stretch can make a regular stretch into an excellent one.
 The band increases ankle mobilization, thus making the stretch more effective.
 Ideally, you want to get your hip, knee and foot in good alignment (hip/knee and foot in a straight line), second toe in a straight line with your knee.
 But you can also try to rotate your foot to find a sore point, and stretch that direction.
 Be careful with this last point and be sure to contact us if you have any questions first.

 Calf stretch on an elevated platform

 Standing on a higher platform can also increase the effectiveness of a standard calf stretch.
 Stand on a solid object, toe pointing straight ahead and knee straight.
 Slowly lower your heel until you can feel the stretch, stay at the bottom position for 30 seconds, and repeat on both legs.
-The best part of it is you can do it in almost anywhere, you can do it during and after running or workouts to relax your calves.
+The best part of it is you can do it almost anywhere, you can do it during and after running or workouts to relax your calves.
 One thing to keep in mind is that you don’t want to overstretch, which is also not good for your muscles.

 As always, please contact us if you have any questions, especially if you’re new to exercising.
 If you’re ever unsure about something, it’s easier to ask a question, then to rehab an injury.
 Good luck and keep active!